-- Analysis of some recent advertisements, with emphasis on the effectiveness of the advertisement, the overall appeal, relevance of the message in the advertisement etc.
+- Analysis of some recent advertisements, with emphasis on the effectiveness of the advertisement, the overall appeal, the relevance of the message in the advertisement etc.

 - Career progression challenges in the field of Marketing, with a basic understanding of paths like product management, advertising management, sales & distribution, market research etc.

-HRM requires an understanding of the following:-
+HRM requires an understanding of the following topics:-

-- A working definition of HRM, with focus on the role of HRM being to enhance workplace productivity and organizational effectiveness.
+- A working definition of HRM, with a focus on the role of HRM being to enhance workplace productivity and organizational effectiveness.

 - Steps in the HMR process, including areas like recruitment, selection, training & development, motivation & team dynamics, performance appraisal, remuneration, separation etc.